polyaxon/polyaxon/site/integrations/kubeflow.md

 ## Deploying/Deleting PytorchJob

-In order to use Kubeflow as backend for running [distributed Pytorch experiments](/integrations/pytorchjob/), you need to deploy PytorchJob on the same namespace where Polyaxon was deployed
+In order to use Kubeflow as a backend for running [distributed Pytorch experiments](/integrations/pytorchjob/), you need to deploy PytorchJob on the same namespace where Polyaxon was deployed

 ```bash